Nicobotia/Magic-8-Ball/README.md

 # Magic-8-Ball

-Small fun project creating a random answer from a user input question.
+Fun project creating a random answer from a user input question.